-As we near the conclusion of our current planning cycle with FY 2022, we thank the numerous faculty and staff who have been dedicated to helping the College lay the foundations for GPS and data analytics.
-In addition, we thank the many students, faculty, staff, Board of Trustees and community partners who have provided significant feedback this past fall through surveys and focus group sessions.
-Your collective, valuable input will be imperative to enabling us to appropriately transition to the next planning cycle, FY 2023-2026, and best identify our future focus areas, goals and objectives to meet the changing needs of our students and the communities we serve.
+As we conclude our current planning cycle, we thank the numerous faculty, staff and Board of Trustees who have been dedicated to helping the College lay the foundations for GPS and data analytics.
+In addition, we thank the many students, faculty, staff, Board of Trustees and community partners who provided significant feedback this past fall through surveys and focus group sessions to help us best transition to the FY 2023-2027 planning cycle.
+Our new focus areas, goals and objectives are based upon this valuable feedback from over 1,200 stakeholders and will concentrate on enhancing student success in three key areas: excellent teaching and learning, effective processes for student support, and expanding partnerships.
+The plan will also focus on institutional and employee excellence.
+Our collective commitment to the new strategic plan will position Lake Land College to effectively address the numerous challenges of the rapidly changing higher education landscape and excel to meet the evolving needs of our district and the holistic needs of the individuals we serve.